semeano/ng-dropdown-multiselect-pair/README.md

 This package was forked from https://github.com/dotansimha/angularjs-dropdown-multiselect and the only differences from the original are:

 - Option (enableNewItem) to show a field to add a new item to the collection, and the respective event call (onNewItemAdd);
-- Option to leave the menu always opened (alwaysOpened);
+- Option (alwaysOpened) to leave the menu always opened;
-- When an item isn't selected, it shows a "cross" glyphicon.
+- When an item isn't selected, it shows a "cross" glyphicon;
+- 'active' class added to the main container so you know when the dropdown list is opened or not (only if you don't use the alwaysOpened setting);
+- Option (noSeparators) to do not show separators.

 ###Install